dbridges/sermon/README.md

 $ sermon --baud=115200 /dev/tty.usbserial-A601EI5P
 ```

-If a device is not specified `sermon` queries the user to select an available device.
+If a device is not specified Sermon queries the user to select an available device.

 ```
 $ sermon